 Yes, internet is available in your flat.

-Internships are not generally available; however, many students have undertaken independent research projects while in Norwich.
+Internships are not generally available; however, many students have undertaken independent research projects and self-created internships while in Norwich.

 Students can conduct research abroad under the guidance of a Dickinson advisor.
 The Student International Research Fund (SIRF) was established to help students with extra travel costs associated with independent research projects.
 Students are encouraged to present their research at the International Research Symposium when they return to campus.
 For more information on SIRF, click here.